SANT BANI SCHOOL

+Our application goes live on November 1 (but you may begin your process with a campus tour before then).
 To be considered in the first round of admissions decisions, applications must be completed by February 1.
 Families who miss the February 1 deadline may still complete the application process at any time.
 Please note that the Financial Aid deadline is February 15.
 A list of materials needed to complete your child’s application can be found in your FACTS applicant account.

 Prospective families: keep track of upcoming important dates in the application process and the supplemental information required for various grades by viewing and printing the application timeline and checklist.

 Tuition & Fees

 Tuition for the 2023-2024 school year is $10,500 for grades K-8 and for Little Swans who enroll in the five-day program (Little Swans enrolled in preschool for fewer than five full days per-week have lower tuition; details here).

 In addition to the regular school day (8:30am to 3:10pm), the optional extended-day enrichment program, held until 4:30 PM Monday through Thursday, is included in K-8 tuition.

 A $500 non-refundable deposit (per-student) is due at the time of enrollment to reserve a spot for your student(s) for the upcoming school year; this deposit goes toward a family’s tuition.

 Bus service is available for K-8 students from a number of local communities; Routes include Concord and Tilton, New Hampton and Plymouth; and Franklin and Andover.
 Bussing fees are assessed separately.
 For the 2023-24 school year, round-trip bus service is $1,000 for one child, and $500 for each additional sibling; morning or afternoon bus service is $600 for one child, and $250 for each additional sibling.